Dan J. Harkey

 Subordinate liens mean a lien is, or will be placed, in a lower position, rank, or junior to the senior lienholder(s).
 The junior lender is subordinate to the senior lender unless a written agreement states otherwise.

-Loan documents are recorded at the municipal recorder's office using a sequential date and time stamp method.
-Any lien with an earlier recording date and time stamp is a senior priority unless the parties agree otherwise.
-Sometimes, keeping a lender lien on the property is desirable or necessary, but to agree to modify or lower its priority, a subordination agreement is a method.
+Loan documents are recorded at the municipal recorder’s office using a sequential date and time stamp method.
+Any lien with an earlier recording date and time stamp has a senior priority unless the parties agree otherwise.
+Ometimes, keeping the lender’s lien on the property is desirable or necessary; however, to agree to modify or lower its priority, a subordination agreement is a method.

 There are many reasons for the subordination of liens between the parties.